Comparison of online pharmacies for the Drug: Generic Nolvadex (Tamoxifen)

 Tamoxifen causes few side effects, and these are generally mild.
 The most frequent problems are menopausal symptoms – hot flashes, vaginal dryness and irritation, and irregular periods – seen in premenopausal women.
 There may be some abnormal vaginal bleeding or discharge, which should be reported to the doctor.
 Another drug may be given to help reduce the hot flashes if necessary, and a lubricant may be needed during sexual activity.

 Other rare side effects include blurred vision, nausea or stomach upset, skin rash, mood changes, weight gain, and blood clots.
-If any of these effects are noticed, it can be discussed with the doctor.
+If any of these effects are noticed, they can be discussed with the doctor.

 Fewer than 5 percent of women have to stop taking tamoxifen because of intolerable or severe side effects.